 About Michael D. Fioretti

 Michael D. Fioretti was born in a lower middle class neighborhood in West Philadelphia.
 He began to work at the age of 12.
+He is a graduate of St. Thomas More High School in West Philadelphia.
 He worked his way through college and law school by working at a grocery store.
 He graduated St. Joseph’s University in 1967 with a Bachelor of Science Degree in Political Science, He earned his Juris Doctor Degree from University of Villanova Law School in 1972.

 In 1968, as a second year law student at Villanova, he was drafted and inducted into the United States Military.
 He was trained to be a Vietnamese speaking interrogator.
 He served in Phu Bai in the Republic of Vietnam during the year 1970.
 He translated intercepted NVA and Vietcong communications.
 At the completion of his tour of duty in Vietnam, he returned to Villanova Law School.